JASTIJANAKILAKSHMI/JASTIJANAKILAKSHMI.github.io/README.md

 ---

+## ⭐ Deployment

+This portfolio is deployed using **GitHub Pages** from the repository:

+JASTIJANAKILAKSHMI.github.io

+---

-⭐ Thank you for visiting my portfolio!
+Thank you for visiting my portfolio!
+If you like this project, feel free to ⭐ the repository.